9 tips for renting a car with a debit card

 buy or show proof of insurance.

-Many rental car companies will ask debit card renters to produce evidence of insurance.
-Expect this in particular to slow the process down, because they will then call the number on the policy and make sure you have the level of coverage they require to rent the car.
-If not, they may insist you purchase sufficient coverage from them, or decline to rent you a car.
+Many rental car companies will ask debit card users to produce evidence of insurance.
+Expect this in particular to slow the process down, because the rental car agent will then call the number on the policy and make sure you have the level of coverage the rental car company requires to rent the car.
+If not, the agent may insist you purchase sufficient coverage from the rental car company, or decline to rent you a car.

 5. Show evidence of

 This varies widely from company to company, and even from location to location.
 Enterprise, Alamo and National (which are all owned by Enterprise Holdings) have pretty flexible policies for nonairport locations.
-But if you want to use a debit card to rent from them at, say, LAX, you’d need to produce a return travel ticket with your name on it.
+But if you want to use a debit card to rent from them at, say, Los Angeles International Airport, you’d need to produce a return travel ticket with your name on it.
 This could be an airline, cruise or train ticket.
-The same holds true for Budget’s Newark airport location, though many other Budget locations do not make this demand.
+The same holds true for Budget’s Newark, New Jersey, airport location, though many other Budget locations do not make this demand.

 6. Expect vehicle